 If the Respondent fails to appear at the Respondent's scheduled hearing, without previously providing a written request for a continuance which was approved by the Director, the hearing shall still be conducted.
-Respondent shall be deemed to have pleaded guilty to the formal charges resulting in a finding of responsibility.
+Except in cases brought under the Prohibited Sexual Conduct Policy, Respondent shall be deemed to have pleaded guilty to the formal charges resulting in a finding of responsibility.
 Recommended sanctions shall then be determined.